-For further information, contact Harry W. Greer, Funeral Director, FDR-745.
+For more information, call Harry W. Greer, funeral director FDR-745.

 Greer Family Mortuary and Cremation Services FD 1408